muratk5n/thirdwave/en/README.md

 ---

-Spiderman told a good story; no doubt.
-Good movie.
-It wasn't cuck, a major factor in its success.
+Spiderman told a good story.
+It wasn't cuck.
+Nicely done (except the pseudoscience).

 ---